If you’re thinking about buying a new toilet and searched online to find the ideal option, you may have heard of Kohler toilets.

 You may want to consider an ADA-compliant toilet if seat height and accessibility are important features for your new toilet.

 Buttons and Levers

-If you want to spend less water and preserve the environment while saving money, we advise you to buy a toilet with two buttons – one for full, and the other one for half-flush.
+If you want to spend less water and preserve the environment while saving money, we advise you to buy a toilet with a button-activated dual flush option – one for full, and the other one for half-flush.